LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part1/joins.rst.txt

 .. admonition:: Question

-   True or false, an inneer join gives all of the records in both tables
+   True or false, an inner join gives all of the records in both tables

 .. ans: false!

 .. admonition:: Question

    What bugs are in this SQL query?
+Select all that apply.

    .. sourcecode:: mysql